httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 - Ensuring successful dereferencing of the `keyid` parameter to valid and appropriate key material.
 - Prohibiting the use of certain algorithms, or mandating the use of a specific algorithm.
 - Requiring keys to be of a certain size (e.g., 2048 bits vs. 1024 bits).
-- Enforcing uniqueness of a `nonce` value.
+- Enforcing uniqueness of the `nonce` parameter.
+- Requiring an application-specific value for the `context` parameter.

 Application-specific requirements are expected and encouraged.
 When an application defines additional requirements, it MUST enforce them during the signature verification process, and signature verification MUST fail if the signature does not conform to the application's requirements.